csaf-poc/csaf_distribution/docs/csaf_downloader.md

       --insecure               Do not check TLS certificates from provider --version                Display version of the binary -v, --verbose                Verbose output
-  -r, --rate=                  The average upper limit of https operations per second -H, --header=                One or more extra HTTP header fields
+  -r, --rate=                  The average upper limit of https operations per second (default: 1) -H, --header=                One or more extra HTTP header fields
       --validator=URL          URL to validate documents remotely
       --validatorcache=FILE    FILE to cache remote validations